Harry Elliot: Biography

 the payload and details of cooperation.

 In that same year Elliot was promoted to a chair at Imperial, and at his inaugural lecture he displayed the engineering model of the cosmic ray detector he was to fly on Ariel 1.
 The spacecraft itself was launched in May 1962.
 It was a mixed success.
 The instrument designed to separate proton and heavier particle fluxes was effectively blinded by an artificial radiation belt created by the American Starfish high-altitude nuclear detonation.

 Elliot played a part in the early days of the European space programme, which began with the formation of ESRO in 1964.
 Six years later it was merged with ELDO to form the European Space Agency.
 Three of the first four ESRO spacecraft had instruments provided by Elliot and his group at Imperial.
 He later became involved in the ESA–NASA International Sun Earth Explorer (ISEE) project, providing instruments for all three spacecraft.

 In 1965 the UK government established the Science Research Council (SRC).
 Elliot was immediately involved in two of its main committees, and was moved to the board of them both in 1967.
 He served until 1978, with the last three years as chairman.

 Elliot’s involvement in Europe and ESA in subsequent years is extensively described in the Royal Society’s biographical memoir, and in a symposium held at Imperial College on 11 November 2009.

 Family

-During his time with Coastal Command in Devon, Harry Elliot met Jean Leyman, also with the Command.
+During his time with Coastal Command in Devon, Harry Elliot met Betty Leyman, also with the Command.
 They married in Cornwall in 1943, and had two children: Brian and Jean.

 Betty died in Tunbridge Wells on 25 January 2007.
 Harry died there on 5 July 2009.